klingtnet/bachelorthesis/README.md

 ## Build System
 The thesis was build on Fedora 18, Ubuntu 12.10 and Linux Mint 15.

+**NOTE** It can't be build with `2013.20130722-1` under Ubuntu 13.10, because of some problems between polyglossia and biblatex.
+That are the moments when i hate LaTeX!

 Andreas Linz
 klingt.net@googlemail.com
 http://www.klingt.net